morpheus-graphql

 Serverless Example

-, you should take a look at our example in this repository:
+If you are interested in creating a Morpheus GraphQL API with Serverless, you should take a look at our example in this repository:

-Mythology API it is our example project build with Morpheus GraphQL
+Mythology API it is our example project build with Morpheus GraphQL and Serverless-Haskell,

-where you can query different mythology characters with GraphiQL
+where you can query different mythology characters with GraphiQL.

 Mythology API is deployed on : api.morpheusgraphql.com where you can test it with GraphiQL